raphiz/buildGradleApplication/README.md

 ### Very slow first build

-The first build with `` might be very slow.
+The first build with `buildGradleApplication` might be very slow.
 The reason for this is, that each maven artifact is a dedicated derivation and derivations are not built in parallel by default.
 You can speed up the first build by enabling concurrent builds, for example:

 ```bash